Revelation: Chapter 4

 • Top

-• The New Testament church had two components, the Jewish church, led by the 12 apostles, which began in Jerusalem, and the second that was led by Paul, the Body-of-Christ.
-12 elders could be from the Jewish church, and the other 12 from the Body-of-Christ
+• The New Testament church has two components: the Jewish church, led by the 12 apostles, which began in Jerusalem, and the second component was the Body-of-Christ that Paul led, Galatians 2:7-9

 • When we are in the Lord's presence, we will be like him, 1John 3:1-3

-John also saw before the throne, seven lamps which represents the Holy Spirit, Isaiah 11:1-2, John 16:13-15, Zechariah 4:2, 6, 8-10.
+John also saw seven lamps representing the Holy Spirit before the throne, Isaiah 11:1-2, John 16:13-15, Zechariah 4:2, 6, 8-10.
 These are:

 • The Spirit of the Lord